 People often think that it’s too expensive to keep your properties fully serviced and maintained.
 The truth is that the cost of maintaining your properties is much less expensive than waiting until something goes wrong.
 Neglecting your properties doesn’t usually end up with a small repair here and there.
 There are huge costs associated with leaky roofs, frozen pipes, water damage, etc.

 Proactive property maintenance requires frequent, professional care.
 The good news is that it doesn’t have to be as time-consuming as you think.
-Most of your necessary property maintenance is once or twice a year.
+Most of your necessary winter property maintenance occurs just once or twice during the season.
 Find contractors that you trust and set up a schedule for all of your properties.
-If you service your properties on a regular cadence, you’ll save yourself time, money, and avoid costly damage over the years.
+If you service your properties on a regular cadence, you’ll save yourself time and money and avoid costly damage over the years.